Journeys overview

 Journeys are the feature for building impact services in Turn.
 Journeys are heavily inspired by the original ideas in Hypercard and Hypertalk.

 Journeys were previously called stacks.
-The words "stacks" and "journeys" may be used interchangably in our documentation and you may still see stacks referred to in things like function names.
+The words "stacks" and "journeys" may be used interchangeably in our documentation and you may still see stacks referred to in things like function names.

 In Turn, journeys are containers that hold one or more cards and the relationships between cards.
 Cards perform the various steps that make up your impact service using functions and expressions.